realworldocaml/book/en/08-imperative-programming.md

 ## Imperative operations

 This example illustrates _one_ of the mutating operations in OCaml: array field assignment.
-There are just two others: the contents of a string can be mutated, and so can record fields that have been declared as `mutable`.
+There are just three others: the contents of a string can be mutated, and so can record and object fields that have been declared as `mutable`.

 * `array.(index) <- expr`: Array field assignment.
 See also the `Array.blit`
   functions for mutating multiple fields at once.